ricomariani/CG-SQL-author/docs/developer_guide/05_cql_runtime.md

 ### The Reference Types

-The default runtime first defines 4 types of reference objects.
-These are the only reference types that CQL creates itself.
-In fact CQL doesn't actually create `CQL_C_TYPE_OBJECT` but the tests do.
-CQL never creates raw object things, only external functions can do that.
+The default runtime defines four types of reference objects.
+These are the only reference types that CQL generates internally.
+Actually, CQL doesn't directly create `CQL_C_TYPE_OBJECT`, but the tests do.
+CQL never generates raw object instances itself; only external functions have that capability.
+CQL can be instructed to invoke such functions, which leads to object types entering the calculus.

 ```c
 // metatypes for the straight C implementation